 “As a small business owner, you want to establish and protect your brand.
 You also want to ensure that if anything happens to your business, your personal finances aren't affected,” says Nqala.

-Most importantly, he says, a business account affords you the ability to track your finances and expenditures, and access records pertaining to these.
+Most importantly, she says, a business account affords you the ability to track your finances and expenditures, and access records pertaining to these.

 READ MORE: A business can also have a credit score

-When should you consider opening a business bank?
+When should you consider opening a business bank account?

 According to Lauren Deva, head of commercial transactional pillar at FNB Commercial, business customers should from the onset attempt to separate their business and personal finances.